EmmaEwert/KITTY/docs/manual/tilesets_and_tilemaps.rst

 For example, if the tile has an animation in a Tiled tileset, it'll be animated in Unity, too.

-Collision shapes defined in a Tiled tileset translate directly into the tilemap's collider, as well.
+Collision Shapes defined in a Tiled tileset translate directly into the tilemap's ``Collider``, as well.

 .. figure:: images/composite-collider.gif
+	:align: center

+	Composite collider

-Additionally, if the tile has a defined Type in a Tiled tileset, a prefab named after that Type will be instantiated automatically at the tile's position.
+Additionally, if the tile has a defined **Type** in a Tiled tileset, a prefab named after that **Type** will be instantiated automatically at the tile's position.
 This is described in more detail in the :ref:`prefabs` section.

-When importing any tilemap, a tile is exactly one Unity unit wide – if the tilemap tiles are square, the tiles are one Unity unit tall, as well.
+..
+Note:: When importing any tilemap, a tile is exactly one Unity unit wide – if the tilemap tiles are square,
+	the tiles are one Unity unit tall, as well.

 Files